UltimateTimmeh/funkodepp/funkodepp/olcEngine3D/README.md

 ### From local space to world space

-We have an object to which a local coordinate system is attached.
+Suppose that we have an object to which a local coordinate system is attached.
 The origin is at the center of the object, the local x-axis points forwards, the local y-axis points to the left and the local z-axis points up.
-We know the coordinates of that object's vertices in local space.
-Suppose that one of those vertices has the following local coordinates:
+When we know the coordinates of that object's vertices relative to that local coordinate system, then  we say that "we have the coordinates in local space".

-$$\begin{bmatrix}a & b \cr c & d\end{bmatrix}$$

-The object can be positioned and oriented in world space by stating the coordinates of the local coordinate system's origin and axes in world space.
+For simplicity's sake we will start deriving the equations to tranform the coordinates from local space to world space in 2D.
+At the end, we can easily expand the derived equations in 3D simply by adding an additional axis.

+We start with an object in 2D, and we knkow that one of that object's vertices has the following coordinates in local space:

+$$P'=\begin{bmatrix}x' \cr y'\end{bmatrix}$$